tugas-itb-erick/IF2211-Strategi-Algoritma/README.md

-# tc2-stima-sort
-Tucil 2 Stima - Sorting
+#Tugas Kecil 2 IF2211
+#Divide and Conquer
+#Algoritma Sorting